josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:** We're approaching the target sector.
 Incoming message!

 -- The following text must be exactly the same at the end

+**Future Ruby Patton|Ruby Patton:** This is the IEE Bishop.
+We've detected a massive fleet surrounding this sector!

 **H|Past Ruby Patton|Grace Patton:** Gracie, is that you?